 In a medium bowl, whisk together the flour, cocoa powder and salt.
 Set aside.

 Using a stand mixer fitted with the paddle attachment, or in a large bowl, whisk the olive oil and sugar until completely incorporated.
-Add one egg at a time, mixing well until adding each one.
+Add one egg at a time, mixing well until adding the next one.

 Slowly add the flour mixture and stir until just combined.